hemantksingh/messup-learn/Infrastructure/Scalability.md

 An API gateway restricts access to your backend servers whereas [WAF](https://www.owasp.org/index.php/Web_Application_Firewall) - Web application firewall protects your application logic from layer 7 attacks including SQL injection, XSS, CSRF and more.
 It works as an intermediary between external users and web applications.
 While proxies generally protect a client machine’s identity by acting as an intermediary, WAFs protect servers.

 Like hardware load balancers, WAFs have traditionally been in the realm of hardware appliances and suffered from the same shortcomings - cost and inflexibility to scale up and down.
-The Nginx WAF module is based on the widely used open source software **ModSecurity** - one of the most trusted names in application security.
+The Nginx WAF module is based on the widely used open source software **ModSecurity**.
+ModSecurity is a basic WAF module, if you need performance optimizations there are supported versions of ModSecurity available from F5.
+Nginx also provides a commercial WAF offering with [Nginx App Protect](https://www.nginx.com/products/nginx-app-protect/)

 [IPS](https://www.lanner-america.com/blog/waf-vs-ips-whats-difference/) - Intrusion Prevention System is a layer 3/4 general purpose protection appliance or software.
 It provides protection from traffic from a wide variety of protocol types, such as DNS, SMTP, TELENT, RDP, SSH and FTP.